The short first look gives Simon a way to test whether there is enough public evidence to produce a useful customer journey review.

 About Simon

-Simon Cowling is a Stilton-based commercial leader with experience across retail store management, head office profit support, national commercial management and buying group development.
-Cowling Commercial Insight brings that practical commercial lens to SME owners who need an objective view of their position, risks and next moves.
+Simon Cowling is based in Stilton and brings 20 years of commercial experience across retail store management, head office profit support, national commercial management and buying group development, including trade, merchant and construction-related sectors.
+Cowling Commercial Insight brings that practical lens to SME owners who want a clearer view of their customer journey and commercial position.

 Simon Cowling

-Simon's work is deliberately practical, supportive and commercially minded: clear evidence, plain-English commercial meaning, and actions an owner can discuss with their team or existing suppliers.
+Simon's work is deliberately practical, supportive and commercially minded: clear evidence, plain-English commercial meaning, and no inflated promises or generic consultancy language.

-The review turns public signals into a written SWOT and three usable priorities.
+The review turns public signals into plain-English commercial priorities.

 Simon looks at the website, reviews, enquiry route, trust proof and the local alternatives a cautious customer can compare in minutes.